mstream/purescript-json-schema/docs/src/assessing-the-type-of-compatibility-based-on-schemata-differences.md

 >
 > - - schema path: #
 >
->     the new multiple constraint of 5.0 is not a factor of the olf multiple constraint of 2.0
+>     the new multiple constraint of 5.0 is not a factor of the old multiple constraint of 2.0
 >
 > Reasons for breaking the backward compatibility:
 >